 Below is one of the practices I have learned and applied over the years and which am now, more than 20 years after first learning it and 35 years of practicing Qi Gong (which is derived from a Nei Gong practice like this) beginning to grasp 'its roots'.

-For me there are certain practices which I intend to write about in a collection of works, the title for which I have just realised from this post 🙂
+For me there are certain practices which I intend to write about in a collection of works, and Standing Like A Tree will certainly be there at the forefront.

 To progressively dissolve aches and pains